Crystal Palace F.C.: Bouncing between the divisions (1973–1984)

-After the disappointment of relegation, worse was to follow for the club.
-Under the management of Allison, Palace were immediately relegated again and were back in Division Three for the 1974–75 season.
-It was also under Allison that the club changed its nickname from the Glaziers to the Eagles, and ended its association with claret and blue kit colours by changing to the red and blue vertical stripes worn today.
+After the disappointment of demotion from the top-flight, the next season was to prove even worse for the club.
+Under the management of Allison, Palace suffered a second consecutive relegation, and found itself back in Division Three for the 1974–75 season.
+It was also under Allison that the club changed its nickname from "The Glaziers" to "The Eagles", and ended its association with claret and blue kit colours by changing to the red and blue vertical stripes worn today.
 Palace enjoyed a run to the semi-finals of the 1975–76 FA Cup, beating Leeds and Chelsea along the way, but lost 0–2 in the semi-final at Stamford Bridge to the eventual winners, Southampton.
-Allison resigned at the end of the 1975–76 season after failing to get the club out of the third tier, and it was under Terry Venables' management that Palace moved back up to the top flight with promotions in 1976–77 and 1978–79; the latter saw the club crowned as Division Two champions.
+Allison resigned at the end of the 1975–76 season after failing to get the club out of the third tier, and it was under Terry Venables' management that Palace moved back up to the top-flight with promotions in 1976–77 and 1978–79; the latter saw the club crowned as Division Two champions.

-That team from 1979 was dubbed the Team of the Eighties, because it included a number of very talented young players who had emerged from the youth team which won the FA Youth Cup in 1976–77 and 1977–78, and they were briefly top of the whole Football League in the early part of the 1979–80 season.
-However, financial difficulties suffered by the club caused the break-up of that group of players, and this ultimately led to Palace being unable to maintain its position in the top flight.
-Palace were relegated from the First Division in 1980–81, coinciding with Ron Noades's takeover of the club.
-They struggled back in the second tier, and Noades even appointed the ex-Brighton manager Alan Mullery, which was very unpopular with the Palace fans.
+That team from 1979 was dubbed the "Team of the Eighties" by the media, because it included a number of very talented young players who had emerged from the youth team which won the FA Youth Cup in 1976–77 and 1977–78, and they were briefly top of the whole Football League in the early part of the 1979–80 season.
+However, financial difficulties suffered by the club caused the break-up of that group of players, and this ultimately led to Palace being unable to maintain its position in the top-flight.
+Palace were relegated from the First Division in 1980–81, coinciding with Ron Noades' takeover of the club.
+They struggled back in the second tier and Noades even appointed the ex-Brighton manager Alan Mullery, which was very unpopular with the Palace fans.